jnagykuhlen/CompactMPC/README.md

 CompactMPC is a lightweight library for *secure multi-party computation* (MPC), fully written in managed C# code with no native dependencies.
 It targets .NET Standard 1.3 and can therefore be easily deployed on different operating systems.

 MPC is a cryptographic technique for collaboratively computing a function with a number of parties, in a way that the inputs provided by individual participants remain private.
 This library implements the GMW protocol [1] which is a generic protocol for secure *n*-party computation in the semi-honest setting relying on functions modelled as boolean circuits.
-The necessary *oblivious transfer* (OT) primitives follow the construction by Naor and Pinkas [2, 3].
-For further details on implementation, also see the work of Choi et al. which focusses on MPC in practical applications [4].
+The necessary *oblivious transfer* (OT) primitives follow the construction by Naor and Pinkas [2, 3] as well as the _OT extension_ protocol of Ishai et al. [4] with the optimization of Asharov et al. [5].
+For further details on implementation, also see the work of Choi et al. which focusses on MPC in practical applications [6].

 ## Features